AUDIE CORNISH, HOST:

 SIEGEL: Meanwhile, in balmy Great Falls, Mont., listener Greg Muir writes this: Put all of those Easterners on a bus and send them out here to the banana belt; have been enjoying small amounts of snow and warmer temperatures.
 We have no problems with sunny days and temperatures frequently in the 30s and 40s.
 Oops, looks like a half an inch of snow may be coming.
 Have to go locate my winter survival book.

 CORNISH: Our last letter comes from Toby Baker of Windsor, Colo.
 After the winter we've had, Baker writes that ice walking should be recognized as an Olympic sport.
 As she describes it, ice walking can be done in pairs; in this case with Molly, her golden retriever.
 The goal, just stay vertical in the rink.

 SIEGEL: Without having to call 911.

 CORNISH: Here's Ms. Baker in her own words.

 TOBY BAKER: During our performance, there is no looking up from the ice, no connection with the audience, no eye-contact with the judges.
-Nope, one glance away, one break in ice concentration and the results are unexpected, Hawaii 5-Os, double mamma mia, triple grab move mumus, LOL jumps, formally known as disasters and help plaster cast.
+Nope, one glance away, one break in ice concentration and the results are unexpected Hawaii 5-0s, double Mama Mia, triple grab muumuus, LOL jumps - formerly known as disasters and hello plaster cast.

 (SOUNDBITE OF SONG, "SIDEWALKS AND GRAND")

-MATT AND KIM: (Singing) Ice melts around me.
-Watered down me it will, watered down it will never be.
-Ice melts around me.
+MATT AND KIM: (Singing) Ice melts all around me.
+Water down me it will, water down it will never be.
+Ice melts all around me.
 Together we will, together we will make it freeze.
-Searching for my left shoe in a...
+Searching for my left shoe ...
 Transcript provided by NPR, Copyright NPR.